tinax8774/sep10-freedom-project/blog/entry03.md

    * Instead of using a normal water purifier that needs electricity to work it can just work off solar power
 * Fifth Idea: A drone that can cleanup plastic in the ocean
    * As currently there are plastic in the ocean which is causing problems for animals so if the drone can pick up the plastic so people don’t have to worry about it
    * When they see a piece of plastic a person can control the drone and have it pick it up and get rid of it.

+  For my first idea one of the things that made me interested in that potential device is from this image:

 ### Engineerying Design process
+Currently we are on the third step which is brainstorming ideas as seen with the title of this blog of brainstorming new topics.
+Although this has been the most fun part it was hard to come up with ideas.
+The next steps will probably be to continue doing our research for our project and prepping to code when we get to that point in the project.
 ### Skills
+One of the skills I have developed with this project is time management because I am so used to doing all of my work last minute but still sometimes I still do that but not as much as the past.
+Both this class and the project has made me realize that I need to make more time to do all of my work before anything else and to finish everything on time.

+Another skill is creativity becacuse something I have really not thought of is potential future inventions and it was fun to come up with some ideas that have never existed.
+I was never someone who had interested in making something creative but this project definitely has changed my perspective.
 ### Next Steps
-Text
+The next steps would be to finish our Part B research and prepping ofr the actual code writing of the main projects in the upcoming semester.
+Although there is still so much to do in six months but it will be fun and productive time and this will definitelly be intersting.

 [Previous](entry02.md) | [Next](entry04.md)